divslinger/Android-Merchant-App/TEST_PLAN.md

    * Confirm that the screen shows a CheckMark upon payment.
 1. Verify invoice CANCELLATION doesn't crash
    * enter any amount on the 'Payment INPUT' screen
-   * Click the 'CHARGE' button to enter 'Payment REQUEST' screen
+   * Click the 'Charge/Checkout' button to enter 'Payment REQUEST' screen
-   * Click the 'CANCEL' button button to exit 'Payment REQUEST' screen
+   * Click the 'Cancel' button button to exit 'Payment REQUEST' screen
    * Wait 3 seconds and ensure that the app did not crash
    * Verify amount has been properly reset to 0 on the 'Payment INPUT' screen
 1. Verify auto-cancellation after TIMER EXPIRY
    * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the 'Payment REQUEST' screen
+   * Click the "Charge/Checkout" button to enter the 'Payment REQUEST' screen
    * Wait for the timer below the QR code to reach 0:00
    * Make sure the 'Payment REQUEST' screen closes itself when the timer reaches 0:00
 1. Verify that 2 payments using xPubKey ends up in 2 different addresses
    * Enter any amount on the 'Payment INPUT' screen
-   * Click the "Charge" button to enter the 'Payment REQUEST' screen
+   * Click the "Charge/Checkout" button to enter the 'Payment REQUEST' screen
    * Pay the invoice
    * Go to 'Transactions' screen
    * View the transaction on the block explorer